 Since the trips are limited and more and more travelers are going to Banaue, it’s a good idea to buy a return ticket when you arrive in Banaue.

-The best place to spend your days at Banaue is at the main town, also known as Poblacion.
+The best place to spend your days at Banaue is in the main town, also known as Poblacion.
 This is where the bus terminal and the main municipal hall are located.
-It is possible to stay in neighboring villages, but the farther you travel from Poblacion, the less creature comforts you will find.
+It is possible to stay in neighboring villages, but the farther you travel from Poblacion, the fewer creature comforts you will find.
 It depends on your preference and your main purpose for traveling to Banaue.
 If you wish to do more than trek the terraces, it is advisable to stay at Poblacion so you’ll have more options.

 The food in Banaue is nothing exceptional or different from what you will find in Manila.
 The most distinct food item is their rice since it is the main crop planted at the terraces.
 You will also find a lot of fresh vegetable dishes.
 The rice in Banaue is exceptionally fragrant and soft, but all other food items are pretty common.
 Restaurants serve a mix of Filipino, Asian, and Israeli cuisine.